61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 30. Pumpkin Cloches

-Like the rose in Beauty and the Beast, present your prettiest fall pumpkins in elegant cloches on your table.
-Create these eye-catching Thanksgiving table decor stands with some extra greenery and a few small blooms to fill the empty space.
+Like the rose in Beauty and the Beast, present your prettiest fall pumpkins under elegant cloches on your table.
+The transparent dome amplifies candlelight and gives even simple gourds a sense of importance.

 Whatever you choose to adorn your tabletop with, work in a few strands of delicate tea or fairy lights.
-The soft twinkling lights make elegant Thanksgiving table decor alongside flowers, candles and little pumpkins.
+The soft twinkling lights make an elegant Thanksgiving table décor alongside flowers, candles and little pumpkins.

 33. Pear-fect Pairings